 Whether you are visiting from around the corner or around the globe, no visit to Fort Lauderdale Beach is complete without a stop for some delicious seafood.
-With options ranging from bountiful raw bars to sushi and simply prepared fish to those offering a myriad of globally prepared styles, the answer to “where can we get good seafood?”, leaves you with endless possibilities.
+With options ranging from bountiful sushi selections and simply prepared fish to those offering a myriad of globally prepared styles, the answer to “where can we get good seafood?”, leaves you with endless possibilities.

 BEER BATTERED FISH & CHIPS at Burlock Coast

 When you hear the word "Ritz," you can't help but think Fred Astaire and pinkies in the air, but one step inside the posh resorts restaurant, Burlock Coast, and that's where those memories begin to fade.
 With its casual beachside vibe, locals and visitors can enjoy a scene that's more unpretentious party than exclusive club.
-Their weekday Happy Hour proves the point with specials ranging from a Burger & Brew Night on Monday ($10 from 5-10 pm) to 1/2 Way to the Weekend Wednesday with 1/2 off Wine and Oysters -- but it's the Lost Weekend Friday from 12 p.m. - 5 p.m., where you can enjoy $5 Mixologist Cocktails and $10 Fish Fry, that make us fall in love with Friday's even more.
-There is just something about BEER BATTERED FISH AND CHIPS which are also served daily with smashed potatoes and remoulade ($21), that make us feel like a kid again, and that's what weekends are for.
+Their daily Happy Hour proves the point with specials ranging from a Burger & Brew Night on Monday ($15 Burger & Beer Combo from 5-9 pm) to the Lost Weekend every Saturday and Sunday with Bottomless Mimosas Bloody Marys and Rum Punch ($25) from 12 p.m. - 5 p.m.
+But it's the everyday carefully curated and creative menu we love most about Burlock Coast, which is evident their pairing of BEER BATTERED FISH & CHIPS ($21) with French Fries and Remoulade Sauce.

 Who knew when Benjamin Buford ‘Bubba’ Blue exalted “Shrimp is the fruit of the sea.
 You can barbecue it, boil it, broil it, bake it, sauté it,” a restaurant empire would be born?
 And how could it not when there are so many ways to serve it up “shrimp-kabobs, shrimp creole, shrimp gumbo.
 Pan fried, deep fried, stir-fried.
 There's pineapple shrimp, lemon shrimp, coconut shrimp, pepper shrimp, shrimp soup, shrimp stew, shrimp salad, shrimp and potatoes, shrimp burger, shrimp sandwich ... that - that's about it.”
 You can savor these savories Bubba Gump Shrimp Company on Fort Lauderdale Beach – including one left off the lengthy list -- steamed, in Beer.
-Yes, with Shrimp being their middle name, the Shrimper’s Net Catch Peel ‘n’ Eat Shrimp steamed in Beer and tossed with Garlic Spice or Cajun Spice Appetizer ($13.49), is a great place to start any visit, be it with family, colleagues or friends.
+Yes, with Shrimp being their middle name, the SHRIMPER'S NET Catch Peel ‘n’ Eat Shrimp steamed in Beer and tossed with Garlic Spice or Cajun Spice Appetizer ($14.49), is a great place to start any visit, be it with family, colleagues or friends.
 Craving more?
 The SHRIMPER’S HEAVEN is a trio of flavors featuring Fried Shrimp, Coconut Shrimp and Tempura Shrimp ($21.99) for a shrimp smorgasbord.